nathanfarlow/QLang-Quantum-Simulator/README.md

 ;Apply the Hadamard gate to the 0th qubit h 0
-;Apply the cnot with qubit 0 as the control bit anb qubit 1 as the other cnot 0 1
+;Apply the controlled not gate with qubit 0 as the control and qubit 1 as the target cnot 0 1
 ```